DhritiAM/RAG_toastmasters/README.md

 - Returns top-k most similar chunks with relevance scores
 - Supports metadata-driven filtering (see below)

-#### Metadata-Driven Filtering
+#### Metadata-Driven Filtering with Latency Reduction

-To improve latency and relevance, the system implements intelligent metadata filtering that automatically restricts search space based on query content.
+To improve both latency and relevance, the system implements intelligent metadata filtering using **category-specific FAISS indices**.
+This approach actually reduces search latency by searching only the relevant category's index instead of the full index.

 **How It Works:**